 That was the year when I learned I needed to make some changes in my personal and profession training program, and they needed to make sense with job requirements.
-My periodization program is A WAY to train, not THE WAY to train.
-It has worked for me from age 27-47, and took me from a near broken, over-trained, SEAL officer to a much healthier practitioner of fitness that can still reach Spec Ops levels in all the elements of fitness as we cycle through those specific cycles.
+My periodization program is a way to train, not the way to train.
+It has worked for me from ages 27-47 and took me from a nearly broken, overtrained SEAL officer to a much healthier practitioner of fitness who still can reach spec-ops levels in all elements of fitness.

 My Training Kickoff

 My history with learning to train, training hard for sports and for the special ops profession has totaled more than 30 years.
 I received my first weight set from a Sears mail-order catalog for Christmas when I was 13.
 Since then, I have never stopped training.

 Learning from people smarter than me and being guided by high school and college coaches, I cut my teeth in the weight room and powerlifted year-round from ages 14-19.
 I trained hard year-round to be a better football player and powerlifter.